 Social media isn’t a fad.
 Certain social sites may well turn out to be a fad and become an irrelevance in the longer term, but betting the farm on social media collapsing isn’t a

 If your business doesn’t have a social media strategy, then you’re missing a huge number of opportunities.
 Social media isn’t going to 100% replace traditional marketing avenues, but it is certainly something you should be doing.
-Why do you need a social media strategy?
-Where the Action Is

 Social media is where your audience is.
 This is true for almost every business, except perhaps those selling goods and services to the elderly.
 At the same time, those businesses will make a lot of money from younger relatives of that market, so even those in this sector you should use it.

 alone, gives you the opportunity to market yourself to an audience that you know is interested in you.
 Where else are you assured of that?

 Yes, this is an oft-used cliché, but it remains true.
 People buy from people or businesses that they like.
 If you’re taking the time to build a rapport with your customers, then you’ll be rewarded over time with loyalty, word of mouth marketing and recommendations, and improved profits.
-Cost Effective Marketing